hvag/blog/terraform.md

 terraform apply		<- Build or change infrastructure
 ```

 And with that, we have completed the first item in our backlog.
-We have code that will "present" two geographically dispersed data centers.
+We have code that will "present" two geographically distributed data centers.

 And, speaking of plan, would now be the time to step back and produce an overall design for the desired end-state?
 I say no, that would be so "waterfall-ly".
 Let's take a stab at agile.
 We'll plan short sprints with frequent builds, generating and working from user stories.